Anaalu7/Anaalu7/README.md

 ## About Me

 My name is Ana Luiza, but you can call me "Analu"!
-I'm a 22-year-old Computer Science student at Universidade Católica de Brasília (UCB), and I'm from Brasília, Brazil.
+I'm a 22-year-old, bookaholic, Computer Science student at Universidade Católica de Brasília (UCB), and I'm from Brasília, Brazil.
 I have a strong passion for **Software Development** and **Data Science**.

 ## 💼 Current Work